Starting an online business as a digital creator is the ultimate path to freedom – especially if you’re planning a long-term relocation abroad.

 For example, I created Digital Émigré to help British citizens solve the problem of losing their EU citizenship.

 You can get a good sense of demand simply by Googling key search terms for your business idea.

 What are other people searching for?
 Check out your major search terms on Google Trends.
 Are they on an upward trajectory, or are they flatlining?

-Also, check out your main keywords using a free SEO research tool like UberSuggest.
+Also, check out your main keywords using an SEO tool like Semrush, Ahrefs, or UberSuggest.